Dansoftowner/Boomega/USER_GUIDE.md

 ![Opening database from the file chooser](img/userguide/open_existing_database/file-chooser.png)

+If you open a database from the `login view`, the selected database will appear in the combo-box's list.

 If you open a database from the `database view` (by `File > Open`), and the database is protected by username & password , a `quick login dialog` will show up: